 There’s a lot of confusion about which medical products might work to prevent or treat coronavirus disease 2019 (COVID-19).
-Scientists are working hard to develop a number of potential drugs for the prevention or treatment of coronavirus, but none are currently approved by the FDA for these purposes.
+Scientists are working hard to develop a number of potential drugs for the prevention or treatment of coronavirus.

-Some investigational drugs are already in clinical trials.
+The FDA recently approved the first treatment for COVID-19, the antiviral drug remdesivir.
+Some other investigational drugs are already in clinical trials.
 In some cases, scientists are testing whether drugs that are already approved for a different disease are safe and effective against COVID-19.

 As studies continue, these drugs are sometimes made available to patients through the FDA’s Expanded Access Program, or under an Emergency Use Authorization.
 Health care providers may also decide to treat a patient with a drug that has been approved by the FDA for one use, but not for the patient’s disease or condition (sometimes called “off-label” use).

 If you think you have, or have had, COVID-19, your health care provider has a complete picture of your health and health history and can help you make the best decisions for your care.

 The language used to describe potential therapies can be confusing, and there’s public interest around the FDA’s work to ensure access to potentially life-saving treatments.
 Here’s what those terms mean.

 U.S. consumers rely on the FDA to provide independent scientific reviews of medical products, including drugs and vaccines.
 During this public health emergency, there is an urgent need for products to treat or prevent the virus that causes COVID-19.

 Before the FDA can approve a drug, the agency must determine whether the clinical data and other information show that the drug is safe and effective for its intended use (for example, to prevent or treat a certain disease), and that the product can be made according to federal quality standards.